CloudContactAI/docs/docs/Learn/webhooks-types.md

 ### message.error.cloudcontact

-**Description:** Triggered when a message fails due to internal CloudContact system errors.
+**Description:** Triggered when a message fails due to internal CloudContactAI system errors.

 **When it's sent:**